112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="29"><em>29.
 “The French are always criticizing.
 Nothing is right, everything has something wrong with it.”</em></div>

 That sounds as though the French are like us.
 We Americans are always griping about something.
-We're never satisfied.
+We’re never satisfied.
 We criticize our allies, our government, our army, our police, our politicians, our business leaders, our union leaders, our schools, our taxes, etc., etc. We are very proud of our right to criticize.